Multi-Factor Authentication Transition 2025

 • What is MFA, and what is changing?

-Based on University community feedback, we willbe switching MFA services from Duo to Microsoft Authenticator in 2025.
-Enrolling in Microsoft Authenticator will ensure a smooth transition to the new MFA service and uninterrupted access to the University of Miami systems you access.
+Based on University community feedback, we are transitioning MFA services from Duo to Microsoft Authenticator in 2025.
+Self-enrolling in Microsoft Authenticator ensures a smooth transition to the new MFA service and uninterrupted access to the University of Miami systems you access.

 • What do I need to do to prepare?